Leaving already?

 Transform Your Virtual Coworking Space Today

-Ultimately, remote work isn’t going anywhere in the foreseeable future (as a proponent, I hope never) so might as well make it as comfortable and convenient as on-site co-working hubs.
+Ultimately, remote work isn’t going anywhere in the foreseeable future (as a proponent, I hope never) so might as well make it as comfortable and convenient as remote work on-site co-working hubs.

 What Pics.io does is that it doesn’t try to replicate the experience of the physical interaction but taps into the potential and specifics of the online digital workspace.
 Instantly swapping to previous revisions, accessing assets from anywhere, managing permissions and roles with minimal input - whiteboards, meetings, and being in close proximity cannot do that…but Pics.io can.